Clinical Psychology Department

 At William James College, we actively encourage the development of the "professional self" through integration at all levels- in the classroom, at field placements sites, and through self-observation and awareness.
 These are the essential elements necessary to cultivate and nurture thoughtful, sensitive, culturally competent and effective professional psychologists.

 We offer a Doctor of Psychology (PsyD).
-Candidates for the Clinical PsyD degree can choose to specialize in one of nine concentration areas:
+Candidates for the Clinical PsyD degree can choose to specialize in one of eleven concentration areas: